Skip to main content

 What Governs Hormonal Sensitivity?

-Your sensitivity to is a direct reflection of your genetic inheritance.
+Your sensitivity to hormone restoration is a direct reflection of your genetic inheritance.
 This complex trait is governed by multiple factors working in concert.
 The primary drivers include the genes that code for the hormone receptors themselves, the enzymes responsible for converting and clearing hormones from your system, and the proteins that transport them through the bloodstream.

 Each of these components possesses a range of potential variations that can subtly or substantially alter its function.
 Therefore, two individuals on identical hormone protocols can have markedly different clinical outcomes, not because one protocol is right and the other is wrong, but because their underlying biological machinery is calibrated differently.
 This understanding shifts the focus from simply administering a substance to intelligently interacting with a dynamic, genetically-guided system.